Asymptotically conical Calabi-Yau manifolds, I: Existence for the complex Monge-Amp e re equation

 with $g_0$-derivatives.
 Moreover, if $\nu < -2n$, then there exists $\epsilon > 0$ such that

 \end{theorem}

-\begin{remark} If $\omega - \xi = d\eta$ globally on $M$ in Definition \ref{d:acsupp}, we only need Part (i) of Corollary \ref{c:ideldelbar} for the proof of Theorem \ref{thm:main}, rather than the more difficult Part (ii).
+\begin{remark} If $\omega - \xi = d\eta$ globally on $M$ in Definition \ref{d:acsupp}, then we only need Part (i) of Corollary \ref{c:ideldelbar} for the proof of Theorem \ref{thm:main} rather than the more difficult Part (ii).
 In particular, the proof then works for $n = 2$ as well.
-In our applications to quasiprojective manifolds \cite{ch2}, $\omega = \xi$ anyway. \end{remark}
+This is the case in our applications to quasiprojective manifolds \cite{ch2}. \end{remark}

 \begin{remark} The parameter $c$ corresponds to scaling if $(M,J)$ is Stein and $\mathfrak{k} = 0$, and to the flow of a holomorphic vector field if $(M,J)$ is a crepant resolution of the cone $(C,J_0)$; cf.~Corollary \ref{c:whatisc}.
 However, we do not know whether or not $c$ is caused by scaling and diffeomorphism in general. \end{remark}